kamal250/ilajna-live/posts/how-i-made-my-digital-garden-for-under-₹300-only.md

 With domain ownership verified, only one final step remained — pointing the domain to Netlify.

-I added a CNAME record in Cloudflare, and Netlify automatically issued an SSL certificate and handled redirects on its own.
+I added a CNAME record in Cloudflare, and Netlify automatically handled rests on its own.

 Result:
 🔹 digitalgarden.ilajna.live → Works